Esfandiar Rahim Mashaei: Appointment as chief of staff

 Following Mashaei's resignation, Ahmedinejad appointed him as his chief of staff and head of presidential center, abruptly dismissed from the cabinet Intelligence Minister Gholam-Hossein Mohseni-Eje'i who had opposed the vice-presidential appointment, and threatened to dismiss Minister of Culture and Islamic Guidance Mohammad-Hossein Saffar Harandi.
 Harandi resigned before he could be dismissed.
 Mashaei was dismissed as head of presidential center less than two years later in April 2011, but retained his other posts.
 He was replaced by Hamid Baqai, another Ahmadinejad ally, as head.

 2013 presidential election

 Ahmadinejad was constitutionally prohibited from seeking a third consecutive term in 2013, so he could not run in the 2013 Presidential Election.
-A "confidential US diplomatic cable" revealed by WikiLeaks in 2011 reported that Mashaei was "being groomed as a possible successor" to President Ahmedinejad.
+A confidential US diplomatic cable leaked in 2011 reported that Mashaei was "being groomed as a possible successor" to President Ahmedinejad.
 Mashaei finally registered to run for Iran's presidential elections on 11 May.
 However, his nomination was blocked by the Guardian Council on 21 May.
 He had a mandate of two days to protest to the rejection but his rejection remained.

 Personal life

-Mashaei married a "repentant" former member of the People's Mujahedin in the 1980s.
+Mashaei married a former member of the People's Mujahedin in the 1980s.
 Mashaei's daughter married the former President Ahmadinejad's oldest son in 2008.
 Mashei was described by Ahmedinejad in 2011 as an "inspiration".